mhorpheus/test/Triage-and-Scoping.md

  - **allow for a smooth transition** - proper documentation is necessary when handing over cases or briefing others to work on them, either as a result of another geographic region taking a case or  multiple regions working on a case in a Follow the Sun model.
  - **ensure a common understanding with the Client** - protect XFIR against "we agreed/understood this differently" situations with Clients, as we explicitly require the Client to approve the content of the "Engagement Initiation Email", which states what actions were agreed for both sides as well as an estimate of the billable hours required for XFIR to complete their tasks.

 Every "Engagement Initiation Email" must contain the sections defined below.
 Each section should contain several **key** points.
 It is not necessary to document every single sentence, as it is not a transcript of the Call.
-Common sense is necessary from the author of the "Engagement Initiation Email", as we do not want to the Client to wait 12 hours for a summary to be prepared.
+Common sense is necessary from the author of the "Engagement Initiation Email", as we do not want a Client to wait 12 hours for a summary to be prepared.
 A well-written "Engagement Initiation Email" will allow any member of the XFIR team (including those that did not attend the Triage and Scoping Call) to read it and understand the agreed approach, as well as what the client has agreed to provide and how many hours we have available to complete the initial tranche of work.

 The sections are as following:
 1. XFIR understanding of the incident